danielringch/xiamon/docu/plugin/siahost.md

 The _collateral reserve_ is a simple forecast how many percent of the available balance will not be locked if storage usage hits 100%.
 The calculation is really simple, so the results are not too accurate (especially if the configured collateral changes often).
 But it gives a quite good overview whether there is a risk of running out of available balance.
 A positive _collateral reserve_ means that there will be still some balance available when the whole storage is filled; a negative value means that the host will be running out of available balance to be locked as collateral before its storage gets full.

+Furthermore, a list of all active contracts is written to the **debug** channel.

 The [execution interval](../config_basics.md) is set by the key **summary_interval**.

 ## **List**

-A summary is sent to the **report** channel and contains the following information:
+A summary is sent to the **report** channel, containing the following information:
 - Coin price
 - Balance
   - Total balance
   - Free balance
   - Locked collateral
   - Risked callateral
-- Total storage usage
-- Traffic
-  - Download from renter since last list
-  - Upload to renter since last list
-  - not available if the siad instance was started after the last list

 If the key **csv_export** is set, the balances are also added to a CSV export file.

-Furthermore, a list of all active contracts is written to the **debug** channel.

 The [execution interval](../config_basics.md) is set by the key **list_interval**.

 ## **Accounting**

 The accounting feature gives an overview over the daily income.
-When triggered, it writes a table with a row for each day since the last accounting report contain the following information:
+When triggered, it writes a table to the **report** channel with a row for each day since the last accounting report contain the following information:

 - First height of the day
 - Number of ended contracts